 #7.
 HIPS 3D Printing Filament

 High Impact Polystyrene (HIPS) material is biodegradable and has a bright white color.
-It has no adverse effects when it comes in close contact with humans or pets.
+It has no adverse effects when it comes to close contact with humans or pets.

 Print Temperature Range: 210°C – 250°C

 HIPS filament’s specific application is not to fabricate the object itself.
-This 3D printer filament is popular as a secondary material in dual extrusion 3D printers to provide structural support to a complex object.
+This 3D printer filament is popular as secondary material in dual extrusion 3D printers to provide structural support to a complex object.
 Besides, HIPS is well spread in the food industry for packaging.
-It is also used to pack CD disks and to produce medicinal tray.
+HIPS is also used to pack CD disks and to produce medicinal trays.

 - Better than ABS